npower supplies gas and electricity to around 3.1 million customers in the UK.

 npower customer satisfaction

-npower came last in the 2014 Energy Awards with a score of 58%, although the supplier has made a slight improvement (1.5%) over last year.
+npower came last in the 2015 Energy Awards with a score of 58% — the supplier has maintained its score from last year.

 In January of 2015, npower stated that it would lower prices for standard tariff customers by 5.1%.
 The price drop would be implemented 16 February.

 In October 2013, npower announced it would raise its prices by 10.4% on average for gas and electricity. npower rates increased on 1 December 2013 and hiked the average dual-fuel customer's bills by £139 per year.

 In January 2014, npower announced its price rise reduction prompted by government's cuts to green levies.
 The big six supplier stated it would reduce the rise by about 2.6%, and that this cut would be effective 28 February 2014.
 That made npower tariffs' overall price rise roughly 7.8%, the highest of the big six for the 2013-2014 price rise season.

 The table below shows which of the big six energy suppliers, including npower, last raised or dropped their prices, by how much and when: